kgetech/esp32workshop/readme.md

 11. Check in the bottom right hand corner of the window, and ensure it says "DOIT ESP32 DEVKIT V1 on COM[n]" (Where [n] represents a number specified arbitrarily by your operating system).
 12. Select "File" > "Open" and navigate to the directory where you cloned the repository for this workshop, and open "workshop_01/esp32_i2cDisplay/esp32_i2cDisplay.ino".
 #### Working with the display
 The first thing you will notice is that at the top we have used an #include preprocessor directive.
-This basically tells the compiler to "copy everything in the directory that has been included at the top of this code."
+This basically tells the compiler to "copy everything in the file that has been included at the top of this code."
 It's a little more complicated, but that's the general idea.
 This allows us to use features of the lcdgfx library.

 Now read through the rest of the comments, and get a feel for what the code intends to do.
 If you have any questions, feel free to ask!